 Where are you located?

 Our main office address is 7318 North Tamiami Trail in Sarasota, Florida, conveniently located on North Tamiami Trail (US 41), just north of the Sarasota Bradenton International Airport.
-Satellite classes are also held in Venice, Sebring and Arcadia.
+Satellite classes are also held in Venice, Port Charlotte and Sebring.

 What will I learn in an Orientation & Mobility training?